 Out of school, Arab pupils turn to internet and TV

-TRIPOLI--Either on television, as in Libya, or on tablets in IT-savvy Gulf monarchies, in the time of novel coronavirus millions of schoolchildren around the Arab world are learning lessons at home.
+Either on television as in Libya or on tablets in the IT-savvy Gulf monarchies, in the time of novel coronavirus millions of schoolchildren around the Arab world are now learning lessons at home.

-Governments across the region shuttered schools to combat the virus but at the risk of deepening a worrying educational divide.
-In many countries afflicted by poverty and patchy internet access, teachers, parents and pupils have been scrambling not to lose the rest of the school year.
+Across the region in many countries afflicted by poverty and patchy internet access, teachers, parents and pupils have been left scrambling not to lose the rest of the school year.

-Conflict-plagued countries such as Syria and Yemen face a greater challenge, with infrastructure and modern telecommunications in tatters.
+Conflict-plagued countries such as Syria and Yemen face an even greater challenge, with infrastructure and modern telecommunications in tatters.

-More than 3 million children in the Arab world were deprived of schooling before the coronavirus crisis, with more than 8,850 schools either damaged or destroyed in fighting in Syria, Iraq, Libya and Yemen.
+Over three million children in the Arab world were already deprived of schooling even before the coronavirus crisis, with more than 8,850 schools either damaged or destroyed in fighting in Syria, Iraq, Libya and Yemen.

 Mahdi al-Naami, a secondary school teacher in the Hay al-Andalous district of Tripoli, said: “Children must study at home and it’s the responsibility of the parents to make sure they do so.”

-As bank employee Salima Abdel Aziz pointed out, that responsibility falls mainly on mothers.
+As bank employee Salima Abdel Aziz pointed out, that particular responsibility falls mainly on mothers.

-Government figures in 2018 indicated that approximately 9.1 million of country’s total population of 9.5 million has internet access.
+According to 2018 figures, some 9.1 million of the kingdom’s 9.5 million people has internet access.

-Haneen Farouq, a college professor in Baghdad, said authorities instructed teachers to turn to electronic media after schools were closed to curb the spread of COVID-19.
+Haneen Farouq, a college professor in Baghdad, said the authorities had instructed teachers to turn to electronic media after schools were closed as part of measures to curb the spread of the COVID-19 virus.

-“They’re not motivated at all,” she said, admitting that “there’s a high chance we’ll just have to redo everything when schools and colleges reopen anyway.”
+“They’re not motivated at all,” she said, ruefully admitting that “there’s a high chance we’ll just have to redo everything when schools and colleges reopen anyway”.

-In the West Bank, under lockdown by Palestinian authorities, teachers in government schools are using the Zoom app to teach up to 100 students at once, with many using mobile phones.
+In the West Bank, now under lockdown by the Palestinian authorities, teachers in government schools are using the Zoom app to teach up to 100 students at once, with many using mobile phones.

-Such interrupted schooling could have lingering effects.
-A report from the UN children’s agency UNICEF — before the virus fully emerged — said about 63% of children across the Middle East could not read or understand simple text by the age of 10.
+But such interrupted schooling could have lingering effects.
+According to a report from the UN children’s agency UNICEF earlier this year — before the virus fully emerged — some 63 percent of children across the Middle East already could not read or understand a simple text by the age of 10.

-The Education Ministry in Morocco, which has some 8 million schoolchildren, is operating a digital platform for lessons on television and the internet.
+The education ministry in Morocco, which has some eight million schoolchildren, this week started to operate a digital platform for lessons on the television and internet.

-Television “remains the main tool of remote learning for families that don’t have computers even if they have internet access,” said a teacher at a rural school near Marrakech.
+Television, however, “remains the main tool of remote learning for families which don’t have computers even if they have internet access,” said a teacher at a rural school near the southern city of Marrakesh.

-In Egypt, the most populous Arab country, where less than half the population has access to the internet, the Education Ministry said it would use television broadcasts but did not give a starting date.
+As for Egypt, the most populous Arab state, less than half of whom have access to the internet, the education ministry has said it will use television broadcasts but without giving a starting date.

-There are some 22 million schoolchildren in Egypt’s public school system, the ministry said.
+There are some 22 million schoolchildren in Egypt’s public school system, according to ministry figures.

-The Education Ministry recently opened a new website with different lessons for all classes.
-However, lack of internet access means millions cannot take part in such online schooling.
+Last week the education ministry opened a new website, with different lessons for all classes, but lack of internet access means millions will be barred from such online schooling.

-Closures in Algeria and Tunisia coincided with spring school holidays that have been extended without alternative schooling arrangements as yet announced.
+Closures in Algeria and Tunisia have coincided with springtime school holidays that have been extended without alternative schooling arrangements as yet announced.